johnno1962/SwiftTrace/README.md

 Replacing an input argument in the closure is relatively simple:

-    stack.pointee.intArg1 = 99
+    stack.intArg1 = 99
-    stack.pointee.floatArg3 = 77.3
+    stack.floatArg3 = 77.3

 Other types a little more involved.
 They must be cast and String takes up two integer registers.

-    patch.cast(&stack.pointee.intArg2, as: String.self).pointee = "Grief"
+    patch.cast(&stack.intArg2, as: String.self).pointee = "Grief"
-    patch.cast(&stack.pointee.intArg4, as: TestClass.self).pointee = TestClass()
+    patch.cast(&stack.intArg4, as: TestClass.self).pointee = TestClass()

 In an exit aspect closure, setting the return type is easier as it is generic:

-    stack.pointee.setReturn(value: "Phew")
+    stack.setReturn(value: "Phew")

 When a function throws you can access NSError objects

-    print(cast(&stack.pointee.thrownError, as: NSError.self).pointee)
+    print(cast(&stack.thrownError, as: NSError.self).pointee)

-It is possible to set `stack.pointee.thrownError` to zero to cancel the throw but you will need to set the return value.
-This does not work for String return values in the simulator but does work on a device.
+It is possible to set `stack.thrownError` to zero to cancel the throw but you will need to set the return value.

 #### Invocation interface